thomasrichardsopenx/slate/source/index.html.md

 No additional Service Provider specific parameters are allowed when requesting an Access Token to ensure all Token related information is present prior to seeking User approval.

-Service Provider Grants an Access Token (Response)
+Sub-step 3.2 - Service Provider Grants an Access Token (Response)

 The Service Provider generates an Access Token and Token Secret and returns them in the HTTP response body.
 Your application must store the Access Token and Token Secret and use them when signing Protected Resources requests.
 The response contains the following parameters:

 Parameter |	Description |
 --------- |     ----------- |
 oauth_token | The Access Token. |
 oauth_token_secret | The Token Secret. |

-4. Use the access token to access protected resources
+Step 4 - Use the access token to access protected resources

 The client application uses the access token to perform OpenX API operations.

-#### Programmatic authentication
+### Programmatic authentication

 Use Case: You would use programmatic authentication if you are accessing OpenX protected resources with your own credentials only and don't plan on providing a web-based login form for other Users.

 To run automated processes, include a valid username and password in your code or make them available to the code.
-If successful, programmatic logins return oauth_token and oauth_verifier in the body of the response.
+If successful, programmatic logins return ```oauth_token``` and ```oauth_verifier``` in the body of the response.

-Important: Your client application must be able to persist cookies across an HTTP 302 redirect in a cookie named openx3_access_token, which must be present in all API requests.
+Important: Your client application must be able to persist cookies across an HTTP 302 redirect in a cookie named ```openx3_access_token```, which must be present in all API requests.

 Authenticating a User using OAuth involves the following steps:

-  * Step 1 - Request an unauthorized request token
+Step 1 - Request an unauthorized request token
-  * Step 2 - Authorize the User
+Step 2 - Authorize the User
-  * Step 3 - Request an access token
+Step 3 - Request an access token
-  * Step 4 - Use the access token to access protected resources These steps are the same as Browser-Based Authentication except for a few details, which will be explained in each step.
+Step 4 - Use the access token to access protected resources

+These steps are the same as Browser-Based Authentication except for a few details, which will be explained in each step.
 Only the differences will be explained in this procedure.

-1. Request an unauthorized request token
+Step 1 - Request an unauthorized request token

 Difference between programmatic and browser-based authentication:

 Because this is programmatic authentication instead of browser-based, you must set the callbackUrl to oob (out-of-band), which tells the OAuth server that you are not redirecting a User to a URL.
 The OAuth Server returns the request token.

-2. Authorize the User
+Step 2 - Authorize the User
-3.

 Difference between programmatic and browser-based authentication:

-Authorize the request token by sending an HTTP POST request to https://sso.openx.com/login/process with the following parameters:
+Authorize the request token by sending an HTTP ```POST``` request to https://sso.openx.com/login/process with the following parameters:

-Parameter	Description
+Parameter | Description |
-Email	The User's email address
+Email | The User's email address |
-Password	The User's password
+Password | The User's password |
-oauth_token	The OAuth request token
+oauth_token | The OAuth request token |

 Sub-steps
 For programmatic authentication, the client application must pass in the request token (oauth_token) and the User's email and password to https://sso.openx.com/login/process (NOT https://sso.openx.com/login/login).

 Step 3 - Request an access token
 Difference between programmatic and browser-based authentication:

 This process is the same as browser-based authentication with the addition of a third sub-step:
-Sub-step 3.3: Consumer (your application) persists the access token in a cookie The Consumer (your application) should now persist the access token in a cookie so that it can be used to access the protected resources.
+Sub-step 3.3: Consumer (your application) persists the access token in a cookie

+The Consumer (your application) should now persist the access token in a cookie so that it can be used to access the protected resources.
 The cookie should be named openx3_access_token, which must be present in all API requests.

 Step 4 - Use the access token to access protected resources Difference between programmatic and browser-based authentication:
 None

 The client application uses the access token to perform OpenX API operations.

 Important: You must refresh the OpenX session at least once every two hours or your session will expire.